DegenDev99/Zk_Ghost_Swap/WHITEPAPER.md

 ## Frequently Asked Questions

-### Is ZK NinjaSwap legal?
+### Is Zk Ghost Swap legal?

 **Yes.** Privacy is not a crime.
-ZK NinjaSwap operates as a non-custodial software tool, similar to how Tor Browser or Signal messenger are legal privacy-enhancing technologies.
+Zk Ghost Swap operates as a non-custodial software tool, similar to how Tor Browser or Signal messenger are legal privacy-enhancing technologies.
 We do not facilitate illegal activities—we simply provide privacy-preserving infrastructure.

 **Legal Note:** Users are responsible for complying with their local regulations.
 We do not provide legal advice.